SMS Derfflinger: Bombardment of Scarborough, Hartlepool, and Whitby

 By this time, Beatty's battlecruisers were positioned to block Hipper's chosen withdrawal route, while other forces were en route to complete the encirclement.
 At 12:25, the light cruisers of II Scouting Group began to pass through the British forces searching for Hipper.
 One of the cruisers in the 2nd Light Cruiser Squadron spotted Stralsund and signaled a report to Beatty.
 At 12:30, Beatty turned his battlecruisers towards the German ships.
 Beatty presumed the German cruisers were the advance screen for Hipper's ships; however, those were some 50 km (31 mi) ahead.
 The 2nd Light Cruiser Squadron, which had been screening for Beatty's ships, detached to pursue the German cruisers, but a misinterpreted signal from the British battlecruisers sent them back to their screening positions.
 This confusion allowed the German light cruisers to slip away and alerted Hipper to the location of the British battlecruisers.
 The German battlecruisers wheeled to the northeast of the British forces and escaped.

 Both the British and the Germans were disappointed that they failed to effectively engage their opponents.
-Admiral Ingenohl's reputation suffered greatly as a result of his timidity.
+Ingenohl's reputation suffered greatly as a result of his timidity.
 Moltke's captain was furious; he said Ingenohl had turned back "because he was afraid of 11 British destroyers which could have been eliminated ... under the present leadership we will accomplish nothing."
 The official German history criticized Ingenohl for failing to use his light forces to determine the size of the British fleet, stating: "he decided on a measure which not only seriously jeopardized his advance forces off the English coast but also deprived the German Fleet of a signal and certain victory."